-The dwelling will remain compatible with the prevailing height of buildings and streetscape character within the locality.
+The resulting dwelling is considered to be compatible with the prevailing height of buildings and streetscape character within the locality, despite the non-compliance and will not be visible from Kevin Avenue where only a single storey is visible.
 It is considered this objective is met, despite the numerical variation.